 When you’re visiting the bustling metropolises of Hanoi and Ho Chi Minh, it’s tough to imagine stunning hikes winding through nature.
 But Vietnam has plenty of those.
-With mountain peaks, rolling forest and miles and miles of coastline, there’s a variety of natural landscapes to enjoy on a hike.
+With mountain peaks, rolling forest, and miles and miles of coastline, there’s a variety of natural landscapes to enjoy on a hike.

-List + Map of Hiking Trails in Vietnam
+List of Hiking Trails in Vietnam

 From short day hikes to longer backpacking trails, there’s a little of something for everyone.
 Some of the hiking trails in Vietnam lead to wonderful landmarks, both natural and manmade.
-Hike to the famous christ statue in Vung Tau, a Buddha statue inside a cave in Da Nang’s Marble Mountain, as well as up to the highest point in Vietnam, Fansipan.
+Hike to the famous Christ Statue in Vung Tau, a Buddha statue inside a cave in Da Nang’s Marble Mountain, as well as up to the highest point in Vietnam, Fansipan.

 Guide to Day Hikes and Backpacking in Vietnam